-Results from regression analysis are only trustworthy when the model and data meet the assumptions/limitations of that method.
+Results from regression analysis are only dependable when the model and data meet the assumptions and limitations of that method.
 Statistically significant spatial autocorrelation in the regression residuals indicates misspecification (a missing key explanatory variable).
 Results are invalid when a model is misspecified.